 Credit Image: Living the Quran on PodBean

-Originating from the Qaim Institute, the Living the Quran podcast is an ideal method to get in your everyday tafseer teachings without the interruptions, buffering and whatever the derailing that may occur with different other podcasts.
+Originating from the Qaim Institute, the Living the Quran podcast is an ideal method to get in your everyday Tafseer teachings without the interruptions, buffering, and whatever derailing that may occur with other listening mediums.
 Due to the enhanced knowledge received and the committed energy towards really understanding the expression of God, the Living the Quran podcast will assist you with improving your relationship with both your confidence and your dedication to Allah.
 It provides a better understanding and takes you through the Holy Quran to allow you to comprehend the Word of God.

-They talk about a scope of themes identified with the Qurans stanzas and they give a comprehensive comprehension and grasp.
-For example, in one podcast, they talk about the fourteenth section of Surat al-Saff and in another they talk about and go through Surat al-Saff - Extinguishing the Light of Allah and the Preeminence of Islam.
+They talk about the scope of themes identified with the Qurans stanzas and they give a comprehensive comprehension and grasp.
+For example, in one podcast, they talk about the fourteenth section of Surat al-Saff, and in another, they talk about and go through Surat al-Saff - Extinguishing the Light of Allah and the Preeminence of Islam.